I'm a provider

 An ingestible capsule (SmartPill® GI Monitoring System) has been cleared for marketing by the U.S. Food and Drug Administration (FDA) via a 510(k) application, with the indication for use to evaluate delayed gastric emptying.
 Gastric emptying is signaled when the pH monitor in the capsule indicates a change in pH from the acidic environment of the stomach to the alkaline environment of the small intestine.
 While SmartPill does not measure 50% emptying time, it can be correlated with scintigraphically measured 50% emptying time.
 The capsule also measures pressure and temperature throughout its transit through the entire gastrointestinal (GI) tract, allowing calculations of total GI transit time.
 In 2009, FDA expanded the use of the SmartPill to determine colonic transit time for the evaluation of chronic constipation and to differentiate between slow versus normal transit constipation.
 When colonic transit time cannot be determined, small and large bowel transit times combined can be used instead.
 The SmartPill is not for use in pediatric patients.

-The ingestible pH and pressure capsule (ie, SmartPill®) measures pH, pressure, and temperature changes to signify passage of the capsule through portions of the gastrointestinal tract.
+The ingestible pH and pressure-sensing capsule (ie, SmartPill®) measures pH, pressure, and temperature changes to signify passage of the capsule through portions of the gastrointestinal tract.
 For example, an increase of 2 or more pH units usually indicates gastric emptying, and a subsequent decrease of 1 or more pH units usually indicates passage to the ileocecal junction.
-This differs from esophageal pH monitoring for gastroesophageal reflux disease, which measures pH levels in various ways such as through catheters, impedance or a temporarily implanted device such as the Bravo.
-The ingestible pH and pressure capsule (ie, SmartPill®) also differs from the wireless capsule endoscopy (ie, PillCam™), which is a capsule swallowed by the patient that transmits video images wirelessly.
+This differs from esophageal pH monitoring for gastroesophageal reflux disease, which measures pH levels in various ways such as through catheters, impedance, or a temporarily implanted device such as the Bravo.
+The ingestible pH and pressure-sensing capsule (ie, SmartPill®) also differs from the wireless capsule endoscopy (ie, PillCam™), which is a capsule swallowed by the patient that transmits video images wirelessly.

 Measurement of gastrointestinal transit times, including gastric emptying and colonic transit times, using an ingestible pH and pressure capsule is considered investigational for the evaluation of suspected gastroparesis, constipation, or other gastrointestinal motility disorders.